 Effect of PTFP on the proliferation of chicken peripheral blood lymphocytes is shown in Figure 1.
 The relative proliferation rate (A570) of 1–8 mg/ml PTFP-treated lymphocytes are significantly increased compared with untreated cells (P<0.05).
 The relative proliferation rate of cells treated with PTFP at 0.25–0.5 mg/ml are also numerically higher than that of untreated cells (P>0.05).
 Therefore, 1–8 mg/ml PTFP treatment can promote chicken lymphocytes proliferation in vitro.

-The effect of PTFP stimulation on the proliferation of chicken peripheral blood lymphocytes
+The effect of PTFP stimulation on the proliferation of chicken peripheral blood lymphocytes in vitro

 The alterations of lymphocyte proliferation rate with synergistic stimulation of PTFP and Con-A